Chilkoot Pass: Women on the Trails

 With rumors of some successes, both men and women viewed the Gold Rush as a chance to make a fortune and break out of poverty.
-Based on steam ship passenger lists, historians estimate that approximately 1500 women made the trek through the Chilkoot and White trails.
-This represented seven percent of all the travelers between December 1898 and September 1900.
+Based on steamship passenger lists, historians estimate that approximately 1500 women made the trek through the Chilkoot and White trails.
+This represented 7 percent of all the travelers between December 1898 and September 1900.
 At the beginning of the gold rush stampede, only a few hundred non-native women participated.
-Some of these women were wives of the stampeders, while others had traveled in order to gain employment as clerks, teachers, cooks, nurses, and prostitutes.
+Some of these women were wives of the stampeders, while others had traveled in order to gain employment as clerks, teachers, cooks, nurses, or prostitutes.
 Camp Lindeman was reported to have a woman doctor.

 Women's clothing of the time made their journeys through the trails and across the passes even more difficult.
 The long, full skirts were ill-suited for any physical labour, and were often made with five yards (or more) of material, making them very heavy and cumbersome.
 Having to wear corsets and petticoats further limited women's mobility.
 The high collars required women to hold their heads high and, depending on the outfit, tilt their heads back.
 During this period, a women's movement had formed to allow women more freedom in the way they dressed.
 The rigors of the trail meant that many women abandoned conventional clothing and began to wear bloomers or knickers.
 These long, full pants were gathered at the ankle or just below the knees.
 Women shortened their skirts over the bloomers, generally to knee length.
 This was considered controversial by many men, but was more acceptable than if the women had not worn skirts.
 Some of the women who traveled to the Klondike had left their children behind, as few were willing to subject their children to the dangers of the trails and passes.